kinecosystem/go/services/horizon/internal/docs/reference/endpoints/metrics.md

 #### Transaction Submission

-Horizon does not submit transactions directly to the Stellar network.
-Instead, it sequences transactions and sends the base64 encoded, XDR serialized blob to its connected Stellar Core instance.
+Horizon does not submit transactions directly to the Kin network.
+Instead, it sequences transactions and sends the base64 encoded, XDR serialized blob to its connected Core instance.

 ##### Horizon Transaction Sequencing and Submission

 The following is a simplified version of the transaction submission process that glosses over the finer details.
-To dive deeper, check out the [source code](https://github.com/stellar/go/tree/master/services/horizon/internal/txsub).
+To dive deeper, check out the [source code](https://github.com/kinecosystem/go/tree/master/services/horizon/internal/txsub).

-Horizon's sequencing mechanism consists of a [manager](https://github.com/stellar/go/blob/master/services/horizon/internal/txsub/sequence/manager.go) that keeps track of [submission queues](https://github.com/stellar/go/blob/master/services/horizon/internal/txsub/sequence/queue.go) for a set of addresses.
+Horizon's sequencing mechanism consists of a [manager](https://github.com/kinecosystem/go/blob/master/services/horizon/internal/txsub/sequence/manager.go) that keeps track of [submission queues](https://github.com/kinecosystem/go/blob/master/services/horizon/internal/txsub/sequence/queue.go) for a set of addresses.
 A submission queue is a  priority queue, prioritized by minimum transaction sequence number, that holds a set of pending transactions for an account.
 A pending transaction is represented as an object with a sequence number and a channel.
 Periodically, this queue is updated, popping off finished transactions, sending down the transaction's channel a successful/failure response.

 These metrics contain useful [sub metrics](#sub-metrics).